-Figure 3.10 indicates the areas of peat cutting observed using aerial imagery.
+Figure 3.9 indicates the areas of peat cutting observed using aerial imagery.

-Figure 3.10 Areas of Peat Cutting within the Owenmore Catchment
+Figure 3.9 Areas of Peat Cutting within the Owencarrow Catchment

-Peat cutting is evident throughout the catchment, but most significantly, it occurs within the vicinity of the pearl mussel populations as circled.
+Peat cutting is evident throughout the catchment, but most significantly, it occurs within the vicinity of the pearl mussel populations at the downstream end.
 These areas of peat cutting are of key concern in terms of potential impact to the pearl mussels.

-Figure 3.11 focuses on an example of specific area within this where peat cutting adjacent to pearl mussel stretches is evident.
+Figure 3.11 focuses on an example of a specific area where peat cutting adjacent to pearl mussel stretches is evident and drainage directly to the river takes place (refer to Figure 3.6 for overview location).
 The lack of riparian zone increases the probability of excessive sediment run-off to the river.

-Figure 3.11 Aerial imagery showing extent of peat extraction adjacent to pearl mussel populations
+Figure 3.10 Detailed aerial imagery showing extent of peat extraction